The Loire’s white wines: France’s freshest voice - Decanter

 93 pts

-Beguilingly fresh with plenty of depth, this Muscadet sur lie from Famille Coullaud is one to consider for short cellaring.
-The six months of battonage on the lees has given this wine a texture to match its abundance of piercing, saline minerality.
+Beguilingly fresh with plenty of depth, this Muscadet sur lie from Famille Couillaud is one to consider for short cellaring.
+The six months of batonnage on the lees has given this wine a texture to match its abundance of piercing, saline minerality.
 Attractive notes of yellow blossom and sweet nectarine are framed by a soaring, mineral sea air.
 The palate shows depth and ample freshness, with citrus and salt throughout.
-Alc xx

 93 pts